linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 09.03.2023 (announcement Netavark)
+- Big things are happening at Netavark! 🚀🌟👨‍💻👩‍💻
+- We're in the final stages of polishing our platform and it's shaping up to be something truly special.
+Get ready for an innovative social networking experience like no other.
+Stay tuned for updates! ✨ #Netavark #finalpolish #innovation #socialnetworking

 ### 09.03.2023 (announcement PinSec)
 -We're back! 🎉 After a brief hiatus, PinSec is up and running again.
 Thanks for your patience and support as we worked to resolve the issue.
 Let's get back to doing what we do best - connecting, sharing, and exploring together! 🙌 #PinSec #backonline #community #connection"